corda/corda-shell/README.md

     - `logging-level=<loggingLevel>`: Enable logging at this level and higher.
 Possible values: ERROR, WARN, INFO, DEBUG, TRACE.
 Default: INFO.
     - `help`, `-h`: Show this help message and exit.
     - `version`, `-V`: Print version information and exit.

+The `corda-shell` jar (not `corda-standalone-shell`) can still be used in as a standalone executable but will be missing any logging functionality.

 - A driver within a Corda node.
 Install the `corda-shell` jar in a node's `/drivers` directory to run the shell in the same terminal that starts the node.
 By default, a Corda node does not run the shell.